Reviews You Can Rely On

 Appropriate Activity Hiking, town, chores, errands

 While the Bugaboot III may lack the style of other options, the biggest consideration is the traction reduction in deep snow.
 During testing, we were impressed with this option's performance on slick surfaces, but as the trails got deep, we had to be more careful about slipping and sliding.
 If warmth is less of a concern, the Merrell Thermo Chill Mid truly excels at winter hiking.
-It isn't as warm as the Bugaboot, but it offers top-tier traction.
+It isn't as warm as the Bugaboot but offers top-tier traction.
 The Chilkat is another great alternative to the Bugaboot.
-It's not priced much higher, and it offers half an inch taller shaft and puddle depth protection, as well as greater traction.
+You get a half-an-inch taller shaft and puddle depth protection with better traction for a marginal price increase.
 Still, for a warm, comfortable boot with a palatable price tag, the Columbia Bugaboot III is a great option.

 Read more: Columbia Bugaboot III review